ccodwg/Covid19CanadaArchive/README.md

 ## Running archiver.py

-*archiver.py* can run in four modes:
+*archiver.py* can run in two modes:
-* `python archiver.py serverprod`: Download and commit files, running on a Heroku server.
+* `python archiver.py prod`: Download files and upload them to the server.
-* `python archiver.py localprod`: Download and commit files, running on a local machine.
-* `python archiver.py servertest`: Download but do not commit files, running on a Heroku server.
-* `python archiver.py localtest`: Download but do not commit files, running on a local machine.
+* `python archiver.py test`: Don't upload files to the server, just test that they can be successfully downloaded.

+The script relies on setting environmental variables to function properly.
 See *archiver.py* for more details.

 ## Data sources/terms of use/supplementary material